Amazon Marketplace

 AW refers to Amazon's warehouse facilities used for storage and fulfillment.
 Amazon operates a global network of fulfillment centers and sorting facilities.
 This infrastructure is central to FBA service and Amazon's logistics offerings.

-Open term pageAWS
+Open glossary pageAWS

 Amazon Web Services